Thursday at 12:00 pm

-Today, Elizabeth Arnold goes to one of the far reaches of Alaska to a village with one of the smallest carbon foot prints in the United States but feels the impacts of global warming most dramatically.
+Journalist, Elizabeth Arnold, goes to the far reaches of Alaska to a village with one of the smallest carbon foot prints in the United States but feels the impacts of global warming most dramatically.
 Indigenous Alaskans are losing their town to coastal erosion.

 Transgender issues in sports April 16, 2015 | 12:00 pm

 An interview with Chris Mosier, a transgender triathlete, inducted in the summer of 2014 into the National Gay and Lesbian Sports Hall of Fame and named as one of The Advocate’s “40 Under 40″ in the fall of 2014.
 Chris talks about his transgender identity and about issues that trans people face in sports.

 The Struggle to Save Che Cafe April 2, 2015 | 12:00 pm

 Founded in 1980, the Che Cafe located on the UCSD campus has politicized thousands, and has become internationally recognized as an historic space for art and culture.
 The current administration has issued an order to evict, putting this historic institution of the left under threat.

 Ethel Payne, The First Lady of the Black Press March 26, 2015 | 12:00 pm

 Journalist Ethel L. Payne, the "First Lady of the Black Press", is one of the most significant, yet least known figures of the Civil Rights era.
 This program contains portions of a 1980 interview by Askia Muhammad with Ethel Payne and a 2015 interview with James Morris.